cesarderio/reading-notes/401-reading-notes/class-36.md

 * Whether simple or complex, you represent the whole state of your application as a single javascript object.
 All changes to state in redux are explicit.
 Known as State or State Tree.

-what is a store and what do we use our reducers for within that store?
+What is a store and what do we use our reducers for within that store?

 * A store binds together the 3 principles of redux
   * holds current application state object